Hammer vs Hammerless Double-Barrel Shotguns: A Comprehensive Analysis for Indian Firearm Enthusiasts

 If the hammers are down:

-There is no stored firing energy
+There is no stored firing energy.

-Impact cannot drive the firing pins
+Impact cannot drive the firing pins.

-Mechanically, the gun is almost inert
+Mechanically, the gun is almost inert.

 Even in older guns, this configuration is inherently safe against accidental discharge from impact.
+Risk only exists if:

-The hammer was cocked
+The hammer was cocked.

-Sear notches are worn or damaged
+Sear notches are worn or damaged.

 Hammerless Gun – Drop Scenario